 Similarly, your brand voice may come across slightly differently throughout different channels, but at the core, the audience still experiences a consistency.

-An Example of a Consistent Brand Voice
+An Example of How Brand Voice is Expressed

 To illustrate the concept, let’s take the fictionalized example of the manufacturer of a pickup truck, we’ll call the brand ‘Carters.’